 For consumers For business

-On Friday 24 November, the world will once again fall under the Black Friday spell.
-We want to help you avoid the hype, and embrace more conscious consumerism.
+On 29th November, the world will once again fall under the Black Friday spell.
+We want to help you avoid the hype and embrace a more conscious approach to consumerism.

-3 questions that will help you avoid the Black Friday hype
+3 questions to help you avoid the Black Friday hype

 Originally an American phenomenon, Black Friday and its online cousin Cyber Monday have since spread their tendrils across the globe.

-The name Black Friday carries with it many negative connotations, such as crowds of frenzied shoppers pushing, shoving, and injuring each other to grab more stuff they don’t actually need, highlighting one of the ugly sides of (literally) fast fashion.
+The name Black Friday carries many negative connotations, such as crowds of frenzied shoppers pushing, shoving, and injuring each other to grab more stuff they don’t actually need, highlighting one of fast fashion’s many ugly sides.

-It’s so easy, and so human, to feel some major FOMO when you’re surrounded by messages claiming that you need to take advantage of these amazing deals on items that will make your life better.
-Give yourself the gift of taking a moment to shift from unconscious to conscious consumer.
+It’s so easy, and so human, to feel FOMO when you’re surrounded by messages declaring you need to take advantage of so-called amazing deals on items that will, allegedly, make your life better.
+But give yourself the gift of taking a moment to shift from unconscious to conscious consumerism.
 Before you reach for your wallet, ask yourself these three questions:

 2. How much will I wear it?